OSInside/dice/README.md

 # Dice

-!!! code under development, not yet ready for use !!!

-dice is a simple build system for [KIWI](http://opensuse.github.com/kiwi) images using virtual instances controlled by vagrant or a directly contacted build machine.
+Dice is a simple build system for [KIWI](http://opensuse.github.com/kiwi) images using virtual instances controlled by vagrant or a directly contacted build machine.
 It can be used to fire up build jobs properly processed on e.g a cloud instance.